 This kicks the V6 motor into top gear and makes cleaning even the most embedded bits of fluff and dirt a breeze – we sucked loose rice granules out of a plush rug with just a couple of swipes.
 Using the boost mode does have a serious effect on the battery though, dropping the DC59’s staying power from 20 minutes to just six.

-Unlike the Samsung SC21F50UG we're currently testing, the Dyson DC59 is not a chore to move around your house, far from it in fact.
+Unlike some vacuum cleaners, the Dyson DC59 is not a chore to move around your house, far from it in fact.
 When cleaning floors, its suction is strong without being overpowering, and the ball-based steering mechanism on the motorised head makes changing direction smooth and fuss-free.